 - Carpool members decide how to share the driving, cost of permit, schedule, etc.

 - Occasional Use permits expire in September and March, with no carryover of unused parking.
 An Occasional Use permit cannot be sold or given away and are not valid in spaces posted “Carpool Permit”

 How do I sign up for a carpool permit?

-You can sign up for the program by completing the carpool inquiry form and submitting to CARpool@louisville.edu.
+You can sign up for the program by contacting us at Carpool@louisville.edu.

 Do I get assigned to a carpool?

 Once the carpool inquiry form is completed and submitted, you will be notified of other interested carpoolers in close proximity to your home.
 It is then the responsibility of the applicants to communicate and establish a carpool.
 Your information will only be shared with other interested carpoolers within your area.

 How do I find carpools or offer space in my car for other carpoolers?

 You can find carpools using UofL's Cardinal Directions trip-planning and carpool-matching service!
 Register for a free account to post your carpool or communicate with other potential carpoolers.

 The carpoolers must decide between themselves the driving, cost sharing, meeting place, drop off point, smoking, music preference, etc. It is strongly suggested that perspective carpoolers meet in advance and discuss all these options.